LIBERTY! The American Revolution (PBS)

 Lesson Plan: Colonial Broadsides and the American Revolution

 “Broadsides” address virtually every aspect of the American Revolution, providing a wide range of suitable classroom topics.
-In this lesson (by MarcoPolo), students will use the resources of the Library of Congress’s Printed Ephemera Collection to experience the news as the colonists heard it.
+In this lesson, students will use the resources of the Library of Congress’s Printed Ephemera Collection to experience the news as the colonists heard it.
 Grades 6-8.

 HistoryTeacher.net: AP United States History Quizzes